heptarch/heptarch.github.io/drafts/demon.md

 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.

-A shape glows and hums in the dark, planed like origami, covered in spikes, and symmetric as a jewel.
+A shape glows and hums in the dark, planed like origami, symmetric as a jewel, and bristling with spikes.
 Ellen gently pulls on a wire near her head.
 A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.